colbert2677/DevForum/README.md

 \* Logging on can prove problematic.
 GitHub has more guaranteed uptime than the Roblox DevForum (I unashamedly say) and I won't be able to write wherever, whenever (including in school).
 With my drafts on GitHub, I just need to log on here and write, then post them when I feel they're ready.
 I can also get better live previews.

 Each thread's only deviation is a source to the DevForum post.
 Please give me upvotes to boost the numbers on my profile that do absolutely nothing.

-There was more to say but I forgot.
-I'm writing this at 5:38 AM.

 ___